mynhardtburger/Advent-of-code/README.md

 # Advent-of-code

-My answers to advent of code.
+My solutions to advent of code.
+As a beginner I am trying to balance readable, neat, typed code vs getting to a solution quickly.